The VI chord

 The VI and vi chords in progressions

-Since the sixth degree become a minor in major keys based on diatonic chords, the vi chord is most often minor.
+Since the sixth degree is a minor in major keys based on diatonic chords, the vi chord is most often minor.
 A progression based on the C major key is F (IV) - Am (vi) - G (V) - C (I).
 The same progression including extended chords: F6 (IV6) - Am7 (vi7) - G7 (V7) - C (I).

 See also Chord theory | Music theory | The VII chord.